Bulk Marshmallow Root Powder

 Marshmallow Root Powder

 Marshmallow is a member of the mallow family, which includes cotton and okra.
 The long, thin roots have been used for food during times of scarcity for centuries.
-Marshmallow root is not only nutritious but also contains a high concentration of mucilage.
+Marshmallow root is not only thought to be nutritious but also contains a naturally occurring concentration of mucilage.

-Although the powdered root is sometimes encapsulated, it is most often used to make a mouthwash for sore gums or infused oils and salves for minor skin irritations.
-Marshmallow root is also used to make natural shampoos and conditioners for dry or damaged hair.
+Although the powdered root is sometimes encapsulated, it is most often used to make a mouthwash or infused oils and salves.
+Marshmallow root powder is also used to make natural shampoos and conditioners.

 a.